balanced/balanced-docs/overview/getting_started.rst

 Credit a bank account
 ---------------------

-Ok, so you've got a bank account token, referred to as the ``uri`` of the returned BankAccount resource.
+After collecting the bank account information via balanced.js, you'll have the bank account token, referred to as the ``uri`` of the returned BankAccount resource.

 Let's issue a credit to this bank account:

-1. First, let's create an account to associate the bank account token with:
+1. First, create a customer to which the bank account can be associated:

-   .. dcode:: scenario account_create
+   .. dcode:: scenario customer_create

-2. Associate the token with an account:
+2. Associate the token with the customer:

-   .. dcode:: scenario account_create_merchant
+   .. dcode:: scenario customer_add_bank_account

-3. Credit the account:
+3. Credit the customer:

-   .. dcode:: scenario credit_account_merchant_create
+   .. dcode:: scenario customer_credit

 .. clear::
   :class: mb-large